-Ghee is rightly called the therapeutic vehicle for body as it serves body with multiple nutrients and it is helpful in many ways.
+Despite the high-fat content, grass fed ghee offers some unique health benefits because of its nutrients, antioxidants, and healthy fatty acids.
+Ghee is rightly called the therapeutic vehicle for the body as it serves users with multiple nutrients and they are helpful in many ways.

-Grass fed ghee, being the best quality ghee or clarified butter offers a bunch of nutritional benefits.
-In Indian Ayurveda, grass fed ghee was regarded as a natural therapeutic vehicle of wellness and healthy way of life.
+Grass fed ghee, being the best quality ghee or clarified butter, offers a bunch of nutritional benefits.
+In Indian Ayurveda, grass fed ghee was regarded as a natural therapeutic vehicle of wellness that helps in leading a healthy way of life.

 Grass fed ghee is superior in its category

 According to the scientists and researchers of Teagasc Moorepark Research Center and Cork and the APC Microbiome Institute (on their research on the nutritional benefits of grass-fed quality ghee), grass-fed ghee is found to of better quality than the ghee produced from grain-fed cow milk butter.

 The survey was done between the three varieties of cow milk based on their diet.
 These cows were,

 The result has clearly revealed that the nutritional superiority of pasture-fed or grass-fed cow milk: for apparent reason grass-fed cow ghee (produced from grass cow milk-butter) holds its superior quality over the other ghee varieties.